Vinfall/UserScripts/README.md

 - [ ] 支持 `/news-of-overseas-indie-games-and-industry` 页面的 demo 列表 (`p` element instead of `H4`, [example](https://indienova.com/indie-game-news/news-of-overseas-indie-games-and-industry-vol-15/#iah-2))
 - [ ] 支持 `/indie-game-news/steam-next-fest-*` 页面的 demo 列表

-### Steam Game Feature Kai
+### Steam Advanced Outlink

-The game features card on Steam store page comes with outlinks to the respective game feature (obviously), which is a bit useless as SteamDB has MUCH better functionality on this.
+The game features card on Steam store page comes with outlinks to the respective game feature (obviously), which is useless as SteamDB has MUCH better functionality on this.

-This script would replace the default list of features with a few goodies that are really useful.
+Steam Advanced Outlink, aka.
+SAO, would replace the default list of outlinks with a few goodies that are really useful.

-It also serves as a minimal replacement for Augmented Steam for me since it does not require an extra extension and can be used in mobile browsers with UserScript support like [cromite](https://github.com/uazo/cromite).
+It also serves as a minimal implementation of Augmented Steam for me since it can be used in mobile browsers with UserScript support like [cromite](https://github.com/uazo/cromite).

-While inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is considered to be a full rewrite so it should be safe to change the license from MIT to CC0 (Public Domain).
+While directly inspired by and originated from [Steam Cloudsave](https://greasyfork.org/zh-CN/scripts/489218-steam-cloudsave/), the script is a full rewrite so I change the license from MIT to CC0 (Public Domain).

 ### GitHub Release Highlight